Project type: Field school & historic preservation project

-Tour of historic villages of Delchevo located in the Pirin Mountains (UNESCO world natural heritage site) and Kovachevitsa – architectural preservation areas.
+Tour of historic villages of Delchevo located in the Pirin Mountains (UNESCO World Heritage Site) and Kovachevitsa – architectural preservation areas.

-Guided tour through the mountainside surrounding the village of Dolen.
+Guided tour through the mountains surrounding the village of Dolen.

 Presentation of project results

-9.00/9.30 am - Start of the optional follow-up tour of Philippi (UNESCO World Heritage Site) and Kavala, Greece.
+9.00/9.30 am - Departure for the optional tour of Philippi (UNESCO World Heritage Site) and Kavala, Greece.
 Participation to the excursion is open to everyone for an additional fee

 Regular check-out by 12.00 pm.